 Then Shia LaBeouf turns up and things fall apart.
-Instead of spreading the action throughout, Bay effectively splits the movie so that the entire last hour of the film’s gargantuan 154 minute runtime is one extended action sequence.
+Instead of spreading the action throughout, Bay effectively splits the movie so that the entire last hour of the film’s gargantuan 154-minute runtime is one extended action sequence.
 This means we have to sit through a full feature length (80-90 minutes) of expository setup to get to the thrills.
 When they do finally arrive, they become repetitive enough one can’t help but let one’s mind drift.
-Action isn’t just about scale and imagination, it’s also about pacing – something Bay normally understands but oddly fumbles at times here.
+The action isn’t just about scale and imagination, it’s also about pacing – something Bay normally understands but oddly fumbles at times here.

 Also of note is a sequence with military men in gliding suits jumping out and flying down into Chicago – it’s a thrilling stunt because it’s obviously being done for real (albeit with a few CG explosions in the background).
 A mid-point sequence involving an attack on a convoy is enjoyable, while there’s one scene where a small dragon-like Decepticon essentially kills a family in their own home that’s a bit darker than these films normally go for.